petyaracz/Racz2024b/Readme.md

 - the Generalised Context Model
 - the Tiny Overlap Finder, an R-based algorithm under development, extremely heavily influenced by the Minimal Generalisation Learner.
-(I don’t call this RMGL or something like that because the models do not give the same output)
+(I don’t call this RMGL or something like that because it gives a different output from the java MGL)

 There are three word distance measures: